 Application Of Intumescent Steel Paints

-During application a Wet Film Gauge is used to measure the thickness of each coat of paint. these gauges are supplied free of charge to all of our customers.
+During application a Wet Film Gauge is used to measure the thickness of each coat of paint.
+Please request these gauges if you require them.

 Do I need a topcoat?